- AN OPEN LETTER TO JJ ABRAMS -

 GREETINGS MR. ABRAMS

-My name is Vincent Christopher; I'm 52 years old, a writer, musician, New Jersey resident, and lifelong fan of Star Trek (and Star Wars).
+My name is Vincent Frank De Benedetto; I'm 52 years old, a writer, musician, New Jersey resident, and lifelong fan of Star Trek (and Star Wars).
 I'm writing to exhort you to refrain from commission of the errors you made in Star Trek, as you make its sequel, Star Trek: Into Darkness.

 YOU DON'T PUT HIP-HOP IN A STAR TREK FILM.
 OR ANY VARIANT OF HIP-HOP (like The Beastie Boys).
 Please ensure that Star Trek: Into Darkness contains no hip-hop of any kind or flavor, including hip-hop hybrids such as pop-hop or metal hop.